-- understand the concepts of heat and its properties. - comprehend the ideas governing the conduction and radiation processes. - apply the knowledge of laws of thermodynamics in thermodynamic systems. - perform heat based experiments and determine its various properties.
+- Understand the concepts of heat and its properties. - Comprehend the ideas governing the conduction and radiation processes. - Understand and apply the ideas of laws of thermodynamics in thermodynamic systems. - Perform heat based experiments and determine its various properties.

-INTRODUCTION TO NANOSCIENCE AND TECHNOLOGY
+PHCX 03 INTRODUCTION TO NANOSCIENCE AND TECHNOLOGY

-- To acquire basic knowledge about the nanomaterials and applications. - To learn about the synthesis and imaging techniques of nanomaterials. - To gain the basic concepts of fabrication techniques. - To enable the students to correlate theoretical principles with practical applications.
+- To acquire basic knowledge about the nanomaterials and applications. - To learn about the imaging techniques of nanomaterials. - To gain the basic concepts of fabrication techniques. - To enable the students to correlate theoretical principles with practical applications.